vechain/docs/thor/learn/transaction-model.md

 # Transaction Model
 ## Model
 VeChainThor adopts a new transaction model to tackle some of the fundamental problems that hinder a broader use of blockchain at the moment.
-The model is defined in Golang as:
+You can find [transaction model](https://github.com/vechain/thor/blob/master/tx/transaction.go) in Golang as:

 ```go
 // transaction.go